top of page

 Relative Adoptions

 Sunrise facilitates relative adoptions from India.
 In India the term relative refers to a child that is either a niece, nephew or grandchild.
-India Central Adoption Resource Authority (CARA) states that according to the laws of India, all those who are applying to adopt children who are relatives must follow the same procedures as those seeking to adopt non-relative children.

 Every sunrise brings a new beginning.